gogins/csound-extended/README.md

 The examples in this category require the use of csound.node, a csound "addon" for [NW.js](http://nwjs.io/).

-To run a piece using csound.node, you must provide the piece in the form of an HTML file, and you just also provide an "application manifest" named `package.json`.
+To run a piece using csound.node, you must of course install NW.js, then provide the piece in the form of an HTML file, along with an "application manifest" named `package.json`.
 Rather than writing a new manifest for each piece, it is easier to copy the piece to a file named `csound_node_run.html` and use the manifest [here](https://gogins.github.io/csound/package.json).

-In my text editor, SciTE, I provide the following command in my user options file for running any piece in NW.js:
+In my text editor, SciTE, I provide the following command in my user options file for running any piece in NW.js using this one manifest:

 <pre>
 command.name.8.*=Run as NW.js application